 The best photographs are captured when you are relaxed and enjoying the day – hopefully forgetting about the camera!

-If you are having a winter wedding I strongly suggest you have your ceremony as early as possibly in the day to make the most of available light.
+If you are having a winter wedding I strongly suggest you have your ceremony as early as possible in the day to make the most of the available light for photographs.

 I always try and be as flexible as possible.
 If none of my set collections suit you I am happy to discuss your requirements.

-I’ve shot in access of 100 weddings, and have yet to miss one!
-I have found pain killers, Red Bull and sheer will-power can go a long way if need be!
-Off course however , life can be unpredictable, so I have a large base of local photographers who I work with and trust, and will do my utmost to get the wedding covered by a colleague.
+I’ve shot in excess of 200 weddings, and have yet to miss one.
+Of course, life can be unpredictable, so I have a large base of local photographers who I work with and will do my utmost to get the wedding covered by a reputable colleague.

-Although a lovely plate of food is much appreciated, I also understand weddings are expensive.
-I leave this decision up to you, and if you were happy to provide me with a meal most venues will have “supplier” meals at discounted rates.
+Although a lovely plate of food is much appreciated, I also understand weddings are expensive, so I leave this decision up to you.
+If you did want to provide me with a meal, most venues will have “supplier” meals at discounted rates.
 I also realise table plans can be a nightmare so please don’t feel you need to squeeze me in.
 I usually find a quiet spot in the venue or bar area to have my meal as I don’t photograph guests eating (they find it a bit uncomfortable!) with half-eaten plates in the foreground!

-On my discretion, and depending on availability I may be able to offer you something within your budget and I am happy to discuss in detail should you be interested.
+At my discretion, and depending on availability, I may be able to offer you something within your budget.
+I’m happy to discuss this in detail should you be interested.